steven-halla/casino_hell/README.md

 # need to fix status screen equipment so you can equip one more item with perception of 3
 # need to include ways to start angry hangry starving hippos
 # need to check each screen to make sure magic buffs are not persisting
-# im thinking of including 1 more reawrd for rib demon slots 2nd screen
 # need to fix speaking so that you have to face NPC
 # need to reset bet for all screens when leaving
 # make sure to fix how equpimetn works, so its pulling from constants